awsdocs/aws-deeplens-user-guide/doc_source/deeplens-templated-projects-overview.md

 It uses a model based on the [SqueezeNet deep neural network](http://gluon.mxnet.io/chapter08_computer-vision/fine-tuning.html)\.
 The model takes the video stream from your AWS DeepLens device as input, and labels images as a hot dog or not a hot dog\.
 The project uses a pretrained, optimized model that is ready to be deployed to your AWS DeepLens device\.
 After deploying the model, you can use the Live View feature to watch as the model recognizes hot dogs \.

 You can edit this model by creating Lambda functions that are triggered by the model's output\.
 For example, if the model detects a hot dog, a Lambda function could send you an SMS message\.
-To learn how to create this Lambda function, see [Use Amazon SageMaker to Provision a Pre\-trained Model for a Sample Project](deeplens-train-model.md)
+To learn how to create this Lambda function, see [Use SageMaker to Provision a Pre\-trained Model for a Sample Project](deeplens-train-model.md)

 ## Cat and Dog Recognition<a name="cat-or-dog"></a>